Call for Help

 Studies show that repeated education opportunities increase the effectiveness of violence prevention education.
 Violence prevention is not just a concern for first-year students; during their time in college, most students will know someone who has experienced sexual assault or dating violence.
 About 1 in 10 students at UW-Madison experiences some form of dating violence while in college, and around 1 in 6 experiences sexual assault.
 GetWIse provides strategies for students to support a safer campus community by normalizing consent and bystander intervention and calling out entitlement, objectification, and boundary-crossing behavior.

 “Although first-year students are at a higher risk for experiencing sexual assault, older students have more social influence on social norms,” says Sam Bowen, Assistant Director of Violence Prevention.
-“Expecting students to complete GetWIse annually makes sure that violence prevention is the responsibility of the whole campus community, not just our newest students.”
+“Encouraging students to complete GetWIse annually makes sure that violence prevention is the responsibility of the whole campus community, not just our newest students.”

 Learn more about GetWIse and the four programs on the UHS website.
 Students can access GetWIse on Canvas